The Exterminating Angel: Production

 (from left to right) Ofelia Montesco, Xavier Loyá, Marilyn Monroe, unknown person in the back, Patricia Morán, Bertha Moss, Nadia Haro Oliva, and José Baviera on the set of the film.

 The film was shot in less than six weeks, from January 29 to March 9, 1962.
 American actress Marilyn Monroe traveled to Mexico during that period, and her trip included a visit to Churubusco Studios, where the film was being made.
 She visited the set and met Buñuel, cinematographer Gabriel Figueroa, and the cast.

+In an interview with Jose de la Colina and Tomas Perez Turrent, Buñuel claimed the dream sequence with a disembodied hand had originally been conceived for the American horror film The Beast with Five Fingers (1946), for which he'd contributed an uncredited story treatment during a sojourn at Warner Bros. in the 1940s.

+Rita Macedo was originally cast as Lucía, but dropped out shortly after the start of filming due to an unexpected pregnancy.
+Buñuel could not afford to reshoot the church sequence with Lucy Gallardo as Lucía, thus giving Macedo an unintentional cameo appearance.

 Release and reception

 The Exterminating Angel premiered at the 1962 Cannes Film Festival, and was released in theaters in Mexico on October 1, 1964, to critical acclaim.

 On the review aggregator website Rotten Tomatoes, the film has an approval rating of 93% based on 27 reviews, with an average score of 9.0/10.
 The site's consensus reads: "Societal etiquette devolves into depravity in Luis Buñuel's existential comedy, effectively playing the absurdity of civilization for mordant laughs".